decredcommunity/events/reports/20190928-bali-block-confex-legian-indonesia.md

 A Vietnamese investor, lead of an investor group in Vietnam, said he would like to have a meeting with Decred representative in Hanoi to ask more about DCR and he found DCR has potential to be invested in.

-Information gets from the conference:

-There are 2 upcoming events in Vietnam that Indonesian investors will come:

-- Vietnam Blockchain Confex (Jan 2020)
+There are 2 upcoming events in Vietnam that Indonesian investors will come, one of them is Vietnam Blockchain Confex (Jan 2020).

 Ideas for improvement:

 - Put Decred's short name (DCR) into trifolds and postcards.
 Many people asked what Decred's short name is.

-## Contact
+## Contacts

 Day 1:

-* a person from HiBTC
+* a person from HiBTC (not to be confused with HitBTC)
 * a person from Vietnamese government, ministry of science and technology
 * 2 Indonesian investors
 * 4 Vietnamese investors